ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Single-Package-Define-And-Use-Interface.rst

    string phone_number
    uint8 phone_type

-This message is composed of 5 fields:
+This message is composed of these fields:

 * first_name: of type string
 * last_name: of type string